whyboris/utilitarianism.net/content/glossary.md

 Welfarism is one of the [four elements of utilitarian ethical theories](/types-of-utilitarianism#the-four-elements-of-utilitarianism).

 There are various types of welfarism, each of which regards different things as the constituents of well-being.
-The three most prevalent welfarist theories are _[hedonism](/theories-of-wellbeing#hedonism)_,[desire theories](/theories-of-wellbeing#desire-theories), and[objective list theories](/theories-of-wellbeing#objective-list-theories).
+The three most prevalent welfarist theories are _[hedonism](/theories-of-wellbeing#hedonism)_, [desire theories](/theories-of-wellbeing#desire-theories), and [objective list theories](/theories-of-wellbeing#objective-list-theories).

 External links: [Welfarism](https://plato.stanford.edu/entries/well-being/#Wel), The Stanford Encyclopedia of Philosophy